Nepal

 ACAP Permit | NPR 3,000 ($25) |

-The following itinerary of Annapurna Base Camp Trek is based on the standard itinerary designed by Glorious Eco Trek Nepal.
+The itinerary outlined below for the Annapurna Base Camp Trek follows the standard plan designed by Glorious Eco Trek Nepal, ensuring a well-organized journey through the stunning Annapurna region.

 Day | Itinerary | Duration |